StylianosNikopoulos/Hotel/README.md

 # Introduction

-The Hotel Website, built on the Laravel framework, allows users to browse available rooms, book rooms for specific dates, and contact support for assistance.
+The Hotel Website, built on the Laravel framework, allows users to browse available rooms, book rooms for specific dates and contact support for assistance.
-Administrators have access to an admin panel where they can manage rooms, bookings, and user interactions.
+Administrators have access to an admin panel where they can manage rooms, bookings, and conctact with customers.

 ## Installation